John Rowe

 In her school days, in the early 1900s, she won a Norfolk-wide writing competition on nature and wildlife.

-Her life and contributions to the church and wider villager were celebrated on one of the new oak head-stocks when Wreningham’s church bells were rehung in the early 1980s.
+Her life and contributions to the church and wider village were celebrated on one of the new oak head-stocks when Wreningham’s church bells were rehung in the early 1980s.

 Although our website information needs to be broken down into many separate strands, we must not forget that the village’s population often lived and worked as a close community.
-During any given period, they would have (mostly!) known each other; they would often have co-operated to surmount shared challenges, too.
-An excellent and well documented example – from 1917, describes John Rowe giving assistance to father and son farmers Dennis William Long and Victor Long, at Fir Grove.
-The occasion was when a Fir Grove pony, pulling a trailer of milk to Ashwellthorpe station, fell down and eventually died.
+During any given period, they would have (mostly!) known each other; they would often have cooperated to surmount shared challenges, too.
+An excellent example – from 1917 – describes John Rowe assisting father and son farmers Dennis William Long and Victor Long, at Fir Grove.
+The occasion was when a Fir Grove pony, pulling a trailer carrying milk churns to Ashwellthorpe station, fell down and eventually died.
 John Rowe even helped the Longs’ in the subsequent court case – which is all described here.
-(Unlike the vet who might well have assisted the Longs’s case – had he bothered to attend court.)
+(Unlike the vet who might well have assisted the Longs’s case – had he bothered to attend the court.)

 Highfield is understood to have remained in the Rowe family until the late 1960s.